Oddballs and Misfits

 by Michael Kuo

-Primarily western in distribution, these mushrooms look like poorly formed versions of their "normal" counterparts.
+These mushrooms look like underground puffballs, or like poorly formed versions of their "normal" counterparts.
 They often fruit underground, or partially submerged.

 Despite their common name, these mushrooms are not jelly fungi.
 They have yellowish or green caps that are irregularly shaped, and yellowish stems.
 See Leotia lubrica.